 In the end, again, the metric selection is a subjective process that was undertaken jointly by the Executive Team and the Deans, and presented to the campus community for evaluation, comment, and suggestion.
 These final four university level metrics are the result of that process.

 Description.
-The Incoming Student Average ACT Score is calculated in the fall term once the first year students are enrolled.
-It is simply the numeric average of the composite ACT scores of the new first year students; transfer students and international students are not included.
+The Incoming Freshman High School GPA is calculated in the fall term once the first year students are enrolled.
+It is simply the numeric average of the High School GPAs of the new first year students; transfer students and international students are not included.

 Interpretation.
-The maximum possible ACT score is 36 and the general minimum required for acceptance to Michigan Tech is 21, though there is variability across curricula.
-Higher values are commonly interpreted as indicating better prepared students, but there are other factors considered in the admission process, including leadership experience, etc. Admission is based on a suite of student characteristics, not simply ACT score.
+The maximum possible High School GPA is 4.0; there is variability across curricula in the general minimum for admissions.
+Higher values are commonly interpreted as indicating better prepared students, but there are other factors considered in the admission process, including leadership experience, etc. Admission is based on a suite of student characteristics, not simply High School GPA.

 This variable may be drilled down to the first year students accepted into the various curricula within the Colleges and Schools.
 It may also be tracked through out the year for new student applicants, those accepted to Michigan Tech, and those that have paid deposits.
 These values are updated weekly, but the final number is not known until the new students are actually enrolled in the fall.

 People.
 Incoming Freshman High School GPA is a direct indicator of student academic ability, and thus is directly related to the first strategic goal.
 This is obviously only one facet of what a student brings to the University, and should not be over-interpreted.

 Programs.
 Good students are attracted to distinctive and high quality programs, such as the Pavlis Technological Leadership Program, Honors Institute, and Enterprise.
 Bright, motivated, and adventuresome students are seeking a broad range of experiences, and not only distinctive academic programs, but high quality enrichment programs of all types will allow Michigan Tech to continue to attract high quality students.